securitytxt/security-txt/draft-foudil-securitytxt.md

 It is possible for compromised or malicious sites to create files that are extraordinarily large or otherwise malformed in an attempt to discover or exploit weaknesses in parsing code.
-Implementors should make sure that any such code is robust against large or malformed files and fields and may choose not to parse files larger than 32 KBs, having fields longer than 2,048 characters or containing more than 1,000 lines.
+Implementors should make sure that any such code is robust against large or malformed files and fields, and may choose not to parse files larger than 32 KBs, having fields longer than 2,048 characters or containing more than 1,000 lines.
 The ABNF grammar (as defined in
 {{abnf}}) can also be used as a way to verify these files.